Residence Hall Policies

 Please note that different room types have different rates.

-Each resident must sign a Residence Hall Room Condition Report (RCR) to confirm the condition of their room before moving into the residence hall.
-If a resident does not agree with the condition as noted on the RCR, they need to notify hall staff of any discrepancies on it before or within 48 hours of signing!
+Each resident must sign a Residence Hall Room Condition Report (RCR) to confirm the condition of their room when moving into the residence hall.
+If a resident does not agree with the condition as noted on the RCR, they need to notify hall staff of any discrepancies on it before or within 48 hours of signing.
 When the resident moves out of a room, they must also sign this form to confirm the condition of their room according to the staff member who signed them out.
 If damage occurs in the room during the time a resident resided there, they will be billed for the appropriate damages.
 Resident Directors assess damage charges for their own hall(s) after the student has checked out.
-Resident Assistants cannot assess charges for cleaning or damages, only the Resident Director who oversess the building.
+Resident Assistants cannot assess charges for cleaning or damages, only the Resident Director who oversees the building.
 Resident Assistants only document changes in condition, and cannot say whether or not a resident will be charged.

 The University, its officers, and employees are not responsible for the loss or damage of residents’ personal property caused by theft, water, smoke, or fire damage, or any other uncontrollable circumstances.
 The University encourages all residents to maintain personal property and/or renter’s insurance.